vplauzon/kusto-x/README.md

 Kusto-X is an extension to the Kusto Query Language.
 The original aim is to POC "procedures" in Kusto, i.e. long running operations with control flows.

-# Kusto-X Specs

 We can conceptualize Kusto-X as a language and a runtime.

 The Kusto-X language is a super set of the Kusto language.
+Kusto supports:

+* Queries
+* Commands (starting with a *dot* '.')

+Kusto-X, on the other hand, supports:

+* Queries
+* Commands (starting with a *dot* '.')
+* Control flow statements (starting with a '@')

+Queries are identical in Kusto and Kusto-X (except Kusto-X queries can use captured values).

+Kusto commands are supported in Kusto-X.  Some commands are unique to Kusto-X.

+Control flow statements are unique to Kusto-X.

+# Control flow statements

-Here is the most minimalistic Kusto-X script:
+Here is the most minimalistic Kusto-X procedure script:

 ```kusto
 @run-procedure{
 }
 ```

-The '@' announces a Kusto-X specific command, like a '.' announces a Kusto command.
+Running this returns a job-id (a string of character) identifying the instance of the job executing that procedure.

-That control flow script is empty and doesn't do anything.
+That procedure script is empty and doesn't do anything.

+We can also persist a procedure (**TODO:  reference**).

+Any control flow operations must be inside a procedure.

-## Trivial Control Flow
+## Trivial procedure

-Having a single Kusto ingestion command in a control flow results in a *trivial* control flow equilvalent to simply running the command:
+Having a single Kusto-X statement in a procedure results in a *trivial* procedure, equivalent to simply running the statement itself:

 ```kusto
 @run-procedure{